Dog Park Dissidents: 2017-2020: Formation and early career

+2021-2023: Signing to Say-10 Records and The Pink and Black Album

 Along with the release of ACAB For Cutie, the band announced they had signed to Say-10 Records, with a planned album-length re-release of their 3 EPs remixed by We Are the Union's Reade Wolcott and remastered by Jack Shirley.

 Later in 2021, Philadelphia-based Bove officially joined the band as bassist.

-Following a run of shows in 2022, touring drummer Zeke Xander and touring guitarist Skylar Stravinsky officially joined the band as permanent members, bringing the total of New Orleans-based band members to three.
+Following a run of shows in 2022, touring drummer Zeke Xander and touring guitarist Skylar Stravinsky officially joined the band as permanent members, bringing the total of New Orleans–based band members to three.
+Xander, a member of the puppy play community inspired by the band's song "Good Boy," had previously followed Dog Park Dissidents on tour, during which they "went from groupie to stage manager in one day," before joining a second tour as drummer.

-The band has a following within the furry fandom, playing the likes of Furrydelphia in August, 2022.
+The band's origins in the furry fandom began to turn into a following on this tour, during which the band played the Furrydelphia convention.

 In September, 2022, the band gained notoriety after a planned outdoor show with Pansy Division was shut down by police due to permitting issues.
 Xander, acting as event coordinator, alleged that the Southern Decadence show was cut short right as Dog Park Dissidents were supposed to begin playing, after the New Orleans City Constable threatened them and Xeper with arrest.
+In the aftermath, the band filed a lawsuit against the outdoor show's host venue.

+The band's remastered record was released on vinyl and digitally in 2023 as The Pink and Black Album.